 Depending on a student’s chosen specialty, a residency will last from three to six years and leads to eligibility for board certification in a primary care or medical or surgical specialty.
 The residency is composed almost entirely of the care of hospitalized or clinic patients with supervision by senior physicians.

-Rush will remain home for 15 students, who will continue their training at Rush University Medical Center, while other students will train in residency programs at such prestigious institutions as Stanford, Mayo Clinic and the Yale New Haven Hospital.
+Fourteen Rush Medical College students will continue their training with residencies at Rush University Medical Center.
+Their classmates, meanwhile, will train in residency programs at other prestigious institutions, such as Stanford and the Mayo Clinic.

 New graduates benefit greatly from mentorship and guidance of Rush Medical College alumni.
 If you are interested in connecting with a graduate who matched in your area, contact the Office of Alumni Relations at (312) 563-9058.